DATE :

 5. Mediterranean Villa

-Inspired by the coastal estates of Europe, Mediterranean design prioritises relaxed living and a deep connection to the outdoors.
+Inspired by the coastal estates of Europe, Mediterranean design prioritises relaxed living.
 It is defined by earthy palettes, organic textures, and a resort-like atmosphere that feels like a permanent holiday.

-Fundamentally designed for warm climates, Mediterranean architecture is a brilliant fit for Brisbane.
-The style is defined by soft arches, terracotta or Spanish roof tiles, and layouts that often revolve around central courtyards to capture breezes and provide private, shaded outdoor living.
+Fundamentally designed for warm climates, Mediterranean home design is a brilliant fit for Brisbane.
+It is defined by soft arches and terracotta roof tiles.

 6. Contemporary Glass and Steel

 Bold and structurally honest, contemporary glass and steel homes are built to make an impact.
-This philosophy uses industrial materials to create expansive open-plan interiors and dramatic cantilevers that maximise panoramic views.
+This philosophy uses industrial materials to create dramatic cantilevers that maximise panoramic views, making it a favourite for steep hillside blocks.

 The structure itself becomes the aesthetic.
-Heavy steel framing allows for floor-to-ceiling glass and wide, open spans.
+Heavy steel framing allows for floor-to-ceiling glass without the need for bulky internal support walls.

-Ensuring Thermal Performance: Extensive glass demands high-performance, Low-E double glazing.
-Managing these technical specifications is essential so the home remains comfortable year-round and doesn't become a greenhouse in January.
+Glazing Specifications: Extensive glass demands high-performance, Low-E double glazing.
+Managing these strict technical specifications is essential so the home remains comfortable year-round and doesn't turn into a greenhouse in January.

 7. Eco-Luxury and Passive Design

-Sustainability and high-end residential living are no longer mutually exclusive.
-Eco-luxury focuses on building a high-performance home that is incredibly comfortable, visually stunning, and highly efficient.
+Premium residential living and sustainability are no longer mutually exclusive.
+Eco-luxury focuses on building a high-performance home that is incredibly comfortable and highly efficient to run.

 Owning the Building Science: True eco-luxury demands strict adherence to modern building science.
-This involves managing vapour permeability, minimising thermal bridging, and ensuring high-quality insulation wrapping during the framing stage, details that dictate the comfort and efficiency of the home for decades.
+This involves managing vapour permeability with advanced building wraps, minimising thermal bridging, and ensuring flawless insulation installation during the framing stage.

-The most successful luxury homes are those that honour their environment and the people living inside them.
-Whether navigating a tricky sloping block or maximising a wide acreage lot, transitioning a design from a Pinterest board into a tangible, high-quality home requires careful planning and realistic execution.
+The most successful luxury house designs are those that honour their environment and the people living inside them.
+Whether navigating a tricky sloping block or maximising a wide acreage lot, transitioning a design from a concept into a tangible, high-quality home requires an expert team.

 Ready to translate your vision into a Brisbane home built to last?
-Explore some of our recent work, or contact us today to discuss your upcoming project.
+Explore some of our recent work, or contact us today to organise a comprehensive site feasibility assessment for your upcoming project.

 GET A FREE QUOTE